danaikorre/dsmanufacturing.github.io/course_content_2022/assessment.md

    * please number figures referenced within text and further annotate sketches and any other diagrams as required
  <br />

- * You may submit reflection exercises using a non-traditional, visualisation-based method (rather than text-based), provided it communicates the information required effectively.
+ * You may submit reflection exercises using a non-traditional, visualisation-based method (rather than text-based), provided it communicates the information required effectively. -->

 #### Submission deadlines, grading &amp; feedback
  * Assignments feed into completing your final project.
 Individual feedback will be structured to allow you to update the individual components of your final report. **You must submit assignments by the due date to receive individual feedback**.
  * No penalty will be applied if you submit assignments after their due date.
 However, priority for providing feedback moves to the next assignment after each cutoff; unless you have obtained special dispensation you may not receive individual feedback in time to apply this to subsequent assignments and your final project.
 <br />

-**All assignments must be submitted by 23:59 on Jul 10th.**
+**All assignments must be submitted by 23:59 on Apr 14th.**
 <p>&nbsp;</p>